 University of Michigan

-The Design for Global Health Internship is a 4 month paid internship in Ann Arbor, MI and a field site abroad.
-Previous field sites include: Accra, Ghana; Addis Ababa, Ethiopia; Gondar, Ethiopia; and Meru, Kenya.
+The Design for Global Health Internship is a 3-4 month paid internship in Ann Arbor, MI and a field site abroad.
+Previous field sites include: Accra, Ghana; Addis Ababa, Ethiopia; Flint, Michigan; Gondar, Ethiopia; and Meru, Kenya.

-Interns use design ethnography techniques to define global health challenges and conceptualize, prototype, and evaluate design solutions.
+Interns use design ethnography techniques to define global health challenges and conceptualize, prototype, or evaluate design solutions.
 Internship scopes may include needs and context assessment, front-end design, design evaluation and iteration, or implementation.

 The internship consists of three components:

-Interns will divide their time between the Laboratory for Global Health Technology (LIGHT) at the University of Michigan in Ann Arbor, MI and at a clinical or community setting in a low- or middle-income country.
+Interns will divide their time between the University of Michigan in Ann Arbor, MI and at a low-resource clinical or community setting.
 The internship includes an hourly wage, travel stipend, benefits, and funding for project-based materials and supplies.

-This internship is open to University of Michigan students from all departments who currently have sophomore, junior, senior, or Masters level standing as well as recent graduates who received their Bachelor’s degree within the last three years.
+This internship is open to University of Michigan students from all departments who currently have sophomore, junior, senior, or Masters level standing.
 This is a highly selective application process.
 There is no foreign language requirement for this program.
 GHDI strives to create multidisciplinary teams and students of all disciplines and departments are encouraged to apply.

-The international component of this program is highly independent with guidance from the Global Health Design Initiative staff and faculty being delivered remotely.
+The clinical immersion component of this program is highly independent with guidance from the Global Health Design Initiative staff and faculty being delivered remotely.
 Applicants must demonstrate an ability to exercise initiative, independence, and good judgment.